Soesah/moms.lostmarbles.nl/src/jigsaw/schema/schema.md

 Parsing the schema isn't easy.
 Let's write down what we can say about a simple node.

+There is a difference between the schema by itself and a complex node, which is a node in the document, in place, which adheres to the schema.

+Once you are handling a node in the document, you want to know if it can `move up`, `move down`, `can be removed`, or if a child `can be inserted` before or after.

 ## Image

 - is defined a root element.
 It has a `complexType`